 If you are using a laptop, you will inevitably need an external hard drive to store all your photos.
-I love the speed and reliability of solid-state drives, but they are generally very cost prohibitive for the amount of data photographers need.
-On top of the 1TB of data I have on my laptop, I have about 5TB (and growing) on my external Pegasus RAID drive.
-That means spinning hard drives are a must, and RAID is the only sensible option to store master data on hard drives.
-RAID combines multiple hard drives to offer greatly increased reliability against hard drive failure, as well as the ability to significantly increase speed.
-The result is a fast and affordable solution (note that I did not say cheap, but buying this much storage in solid-state drives would be extremely costly).
-I recommend setting it to a RAID5 or RAID6 configuration.
+On top of the 2TB of data I have on my laptop, I have about 8TB (and growing) on my external “RAID” drive.
+It’ll probably be 5-10 years before I can buy a laptop that can hold all my data internally.
+RAID combines multiple spinning disks to offer speed and reliability with much larger storage capacities and better prices than SSD can now and likely for years to come.
+I recommend using a RAID5 with a 4-drive array or RAID6 with a 6-drive array.
 Both offer greatly increased speed compared to a single hard drive, as well as redundancy to protect against the risk of hard drive failure (any spinning hard drive has a reasonable risk of failure eventually).
 RAID5 offers protection against a single drive failure, and RAID 6 offers protection against two drives failing.

 LaCie 6Big (check the latest prices at B&H)